UH System Policies and Procedures

 B. Backup Withholding

 The IRS uses taxpayer identification numbers (TIN's) to associate and verify amounts reported by the University with corresponding amounts reported by taxpayers on their tax returns.
-In order to ensure that payments are reported to the IRS with the correct TIN, the University is required to backup withhold income tax from reportable payments, at a 28% rate if:
+In order to ensure that payments are reported to the IRS with the correct TIN, the University is required to backup withhold income tax from reportable payments, at the current IRS percentage rate if:

 1. The payee fails to furnish his TIN to the payer in the manner required or